 When it comes to our affiliations and ties, we value transparency.
 We hope you do too!
 We believe it's important you know exactly who we are, who we partner with, and who supports us.
 Here are four primary organizations and networks we're linked to.
 Each is doing fantastic work in their particular spheres so we thought we'd let you know what they're up to.
 Check them out!

-1001 New Worshipping Communities is the church planting initiative of the PCUSA denomination.
-Part of the the goal for 1001 is to plant more LGBTQIA+ celebrating, justice-focused, Christ-rooted churches in America led by women, queer folx & people of color.
-1001NWC has been a major supporter of Common Ground and regardless of our future affiliation, they've helped us tremendously with strategy, partnership & grants.
+1001 New Worshipping Communities is an initiative of the PCUSA denomination that helps launch new communities of care.
+Part of the the goal for 1001NWC is to begin more queer-celebrating, justice-focused communities in America led by women, queer folx & people of color.
+1001NWC has been a major supporter of Common Ground and, regardless of our future affiliation, they've helped us tremendously with strategy, partnership & grants.

-Church Clarity is a crowd-sourced database of Christian congregations - mostly for (allege) non-denom churches - scored by teams of volunteers based on how easy it is to find a church's Actively Enforced Policy online.
+Church Clarity is a crowd-sourced database of religious organizations - mostly for (allege) non-denom churches - scored by teams of volunteers based on how easy it is to find a church's Actively Enforced Policy online.
 It evaluates church websites for policies around leadership & participation that impact LGBTQ+ people, people of color, and women.
 Common Ground is both a partner & supporter of this work, because #clarityisreasonable.

 The Presbyterian Church (USA) is a mainline Protestant Christian denomination.
 Rooted in the Reformed tradition, the PCUSA is the largest Presbyterian denomination in the US, and is known for its demonstrable progressive positions on justice, gender, economy and race.
 Though Common Ground is not a PCUSA organization, the denomination is a financial supporter of CG and our organizer, Chris Romine, is an ordained through through them.